 Google Ads Keyword Planner

 Open your Google Ads account and look for the “Tools & Settings” button on the top right corner.
 There search for Keyword Planner under Planning, and click on it:

 You will then appear on this page and I will suggest you click on Discover new keywords

 This tool allows you, based on a keyword you suggest, to find the search terms people use on Google.
 These search terms will be our valuable keywords for future ads.

 Here, type the different keywords you want to test.
-In this example, I typed “Rent a car” and I select English for the language used by people searching and New York for the place people are searching from.
+In this example, I typed “Rent a car” and I select English as the language used by people searching and New York as the place people are searching from.

 When you did your own settings, click on “Get Results”.

 So you have the average monthly search for the last 12 months (which can be modified on the top of the page) for search terms relevant to the keyword(s) you were tracking.

 For example, you can see that Google is suggesting to me “car rental near me” with an average monthly search of 60,500, only for New York!
 So definitely a keyword to keep in mind if I had a rent a car business.